Ankit-Saxena-7/behavioral-science/README.md

 # behavioral-science

-Tackle the present bias of pre-diabetic people
+Tackle the present bias of pre-diabetic people by showing them their future selves if they follow different habits.